• How long does the process take?

 • How much are the annual maintenance fees?

-Advanced Practice Board Certification Chaplains (ABPCC), Board Certified Chaplains (BCC) and Credentialed Chaplains (CC) need to pay annual maintenance fees to maintain their APBCC/BCC/ CC.
-The annual maintenance fee is $150 for three types of certification.
+Advanced Practice Board Certified Chaplains (APBCC), Board Certified Chaplains (BCC) and Credentialed Chaplains (CC) need to pay annual maintenance fees to maintain their APBCC, BCC and CC.
+The annual maintenance fee is $150.
 Maintenance fees are due annually every January 1st.
-You will be invoiced every November for the upcoming calendar year.
+You will be invoiced in November of the previous year for the upcoming year.

 Please note: your first invoice will also include a pro-rated amount for the balance of the current calendar year in which you were certified/credentialed.
 For example, if you are certified or credentialed in August, you will be invoiced for September, October, November, and December of the current year (pro-rated amount of $50, which is 4 months), and the maintenance fee for the following calendar year of $150.
 In this example, you would be invoiced a total of $200.
 For subsequent years, you will only be invoiced the annual maintenance fee of $150.

-• What are the education requirements to maintain Certification/ Credentialing?
+• What are the continuing education requirements (CEs) to maintain Certification or Credentialing?

 To maintain Advanced Practice Board Certification (APBCC) status, 60 continuing education hours are required every two years.
 To maintain Board Certified Chaplain (BCC) status, 48 continuing education hours are required every two years.
 To maintain Credentialed Chaplain (CC) status, 24 continuing education hours are required every two years.